Sonray/Quote-app/README.md

 1 .
 Fitness-hub
 2 .
 Group DAlex
 3 .
 Birth-Break
+4 .
+Delani-studio

 ## Setup/Installation Requirements
 Set up a web browser and you are good to go.
 Launch the website, enter your name, email and message to inform the company

 ## BDD
-Birth-break is a BDD that allows users to enter their birthdays and get their Ghana Akan names
+Quotes app is a BDD that allows you to store your qoutes and upvote.

 ### Technologies Used
 #### 1. HTML